slatedocs/slate/source/includes/administration/_quotas.md

 Notes:
 - An existing quotas, owner organization and service connection cannot be changed.
 - The `quotaDetails` in the request will *entirely* replace the previous `quotaDetails`.
 A quotaDetail for every metric enforced by the plugin must be present.
 - The default flags of the quota can not be changed via the update endpoint.
-To update, theese flags the 'quotas/:id/default' should be used.
+To update these flags, the 'quotas/:id/default' should be used.
 - There is an asynchronous portion of this API that will assign the updated quota limits to all currently assigned organizations and organization environments on the backend service.